GoniBM/gonibm.github.io/_portfolio/portfolio-2.md

 </div>

-Using cardboard and a laser cutter I made some intitial physical prototypes since you cannot rely on the frame to be 100% cad accurate.

 ## Prototyping

+Using cardboard and a laser cutter, I made some initial rapid physical prototypes, since you cannot rely on the frame and the chair to be exactly accurate to CAD.

 <div style="display: flex; gap: 2rem; justify-content: center;">

   <figure style="text-align: center;">